rangsimanketkaew/AWS-HPC/configure-parallelcluster-config.md

 # AWS Parallel Cluster Configuration

+## Prerequisite

+- AWS CLi
+- AWS ParallelCluster

-## Example of config file
+## Step-by-step configuration of AWS parallelcluster

-1. Create new file in a hidden folder at your home directory, for example:
+1. Create a new file, for example called `config_new`, in a hidden `.parallelcluster` folder in your home directory, for example:

 ```
-cd $HOME
+$ cd $HOME
-vi .parallelcluster/config_new
+$ vi .parallelcluster/config_new
 ```

 2. Append the following codes to config_new file and change the value for each configuration to your need.